English folk and traditional music on the Internet

 Quick links: * Contents * What's new * Site map * My folk club etc pages

 This is a guide to Internet resources relating to English folk music.
 A fuller statement of the aims and scope of these pages is on another page.
-Comments and suggestions - especially about useful resources I have overlooked - to me Martin Nail), please.
+Comments and suggestions -- especially about useful resources I have overlooked -- to me (Martin Nail), please.

 Contents